Skip to main content

 Rivergate stands alone as a remarkable example of contemporary architecture in the Lynchburg area.
 This spectacular estate is perched on a bluff 200 feet above the James River looking out toward Amherst’s Tobacco Row Mountain.

 Originally built in 1999 for Harold Gordon Leggett and his late wife Patricia, the home was designed by the nationally known Arkansas architectural firm of Fay Jones and Maurice Jennings.
+If you’re looking for a reliable architectural firm in Utah, Architect in Utah is committed to completing your project on time, ensuring you can move forward with creating your ideal space.

 Exactly why Rivergate is such a unique construction is quite clear when considering its designers and their philosophy.
 Euine Fay Jones was an apprentice of Frank Lloyd Wright.
 Like Wright, Fay Jones ignored the popular trends in architecture, preferring to focus on his own aesthetics.
 His belief that architecture should touch people in a certain way is evident in all of his work.
 His designs move the soul.
 Well known for his chapels, Jones’ most famous creation is the Thorncrown Chapel in Eureka Springs, Arkansas, which was selected as one of the best American buildings of the 20th century.